twosigma/Cook/integration/README.md

 ## Memory limit tests

 There are a few tests marked as `memlimit` which test how Cook Scheduler behaves when a task exceeds its memory limit.
-Unfortunately, if you're running on macos and you're not using minimesos, these tests will fail, because the Mesos agent flags that dictate this behavior are not available.
-To avoid this, simply run:
+Unfortunately, if you're running on macos and you're not using minimesos, these tests will fail, because the Mesos agent flags that dictate this behavior are not available (specifically, `isolation` cannot be set to `cgroups/mem`).
+To skip these tests, simply run:

 ```bash
 $ pytest -m 'not memlimit'